Domestic Disaster Response & Preparedness

 The Bahamas: World Council of Churches; Church World Service; ACT Alliance; and partners through Global Ministries

 United States: Congregations in the Florida, Georgia, South Carolina, North Carolina, and Virginia Regions; Volusia Interfaith Agencies Networking in Disaster; Children's Disaster Services; Pamlico County Disaster Recovery Committee; Christmount Camp and Conference Center; Bethany Hills Camp; The Retreat at Silver Springs

-Early Response: Week of Compassion is in touch with Disciples in the affected regions to provide solidarity grants for households and congregations.
-As of Sept.
+Early Response: As of Sept.
 9, no Disciples congregations were reporting damage; Camp Christian in North Carolina had damage to their pier and roof and water damage to some buildings.
 Johnson Christian Park in Nova Scotia had damage to the camp property, and several Disciples congregations in The Maritimes are assisting neighbors who had damage due to downed trees and power outages.
 The Christian Church in North Carolina worked with Barton College and local congregations to preposition hygiene and clean-up kits.
 Several Disciples camps and conference centers opened for evacuees.
 Our partners at Children's Disaster Services deployed teams to South and North Carolina to provide childcare in evacuation centers.
 We are in communication with local long-term recovery groups working in communities affected by past storms that may see additional needs from Dorian.